developer-portal/content/tech/languages/dotnet/about.md

 permalink: /tech/languages/csharp/dotnet-installation.html
 ---

-.NET (and .NET Core) and Mono are available on Fedora. .NET applications are developed using the C#, F# and VB.NET programming languages.
+.NET, .NET Core and Mono are available on Fedora. .NET applications are developed using the C#, F# and VB.NET programming languages.

-## .NET (and .NET Core)
+## .NET and .NET Core

 [.NET](https://docs.microsoft.com/en-us/dotnet/core/) is a general-purpose, modular, cross-platform and open-source development Platform.